Martin Lewis: Urgent warning for savers as base rate held at 5.25%

 If that's the case, it'll be worth seeing if it makes financial sense to pay the penalty for leaving your existing home loan and taking out a brand new mortgage elsewhere.

 If you have a few years left on a cheap deal, you are more likely to want to stick with your current mortgage than, say, if you only have a few months to go.
-This is because the earlier you leave a deal, the heftier the fees.
+This is because the earlier you leave a deal, the heftier the fees (as discussed in the previous chapter).
 Of course, if you've a long time left on a particularly pricey deal then, even with the fees to switch early, it may be wise to leave – do the maths first.